Alejandro-Roldan/scandirRecursive/README.md

 Return list
 ```

-- tree_sort(): Sort the list tree that scandir_recursive outputs alphabetically and case-insensitively the absolute paths, this will produce having a folder followed by its contents.
+- tree_sort(tree, depth=-1, files_before_dirs=False): Sort the list tree that scandir_recursive outputs alphabetically and case-insensitively the absolute paths, this will produce having a folder followed by its contents.
 When the depth=0 separate the tree into files and directories, sort each of them alphabetically case-insensitive, and then join them together again.
 Takes the tree list and the optional arguments:
 	- depth: default value of -1
 	- files_before_dirs: Only avaible for depth=0.
 If active will show files before directories

-- scandir_recursive_sorted(): Calls the scandir_recursive and tree_sort functions one after the other.
+- scandir_recursive_sorted(path, mask=re.compile(''), ext_tuple=[], folders=True, files=True, hidden=False, min_len=0, max_len=9999, depth=0, files_before_dirs=False): Calls the scandir_recursive and tree_sort functions one after the other.
 For easyness and code cleaness.
 Takes the combination of both functions arguments (except the tree argument from tree_sort since it takes the output of the scandir_recursive directly).

 - main(): Calling the script from terminal deploys a command utility much like the command "ls".
 Mainly for testing and measure timing since its obviously worse as a command.